 When your company is registered at Companies House, your agency will automatically be registered for Corporation Tax with HMRC, and you will be sent your company UTR number.
 However, you may also need to register for VAT, PAYE (and CIS if you are working within the Construction Sector) along with ensuring you are registered to submit your intermediary reporting each quarter.

 - Back Office and Accounting Support

-Engaging an Accountant or Back Office Company may seem like something that isn’t important from the beginning of your new business but setting this up later could be a costly exercise.
-By engaging a provider early on, this will ensure your company is set up correctly, your books and records are up to date, you are receiving financial reporting and you are remaining compliant with HMRC.
+Acquiring an accountant or back-office company for your agency may slip your mind at the beginning but choosing to set this up later can be a costly exercise.
+By engaging a provider early on, this will ensure your company is set up correctly, your books and records are kept up to date, you receive financial reporting which ultimately ensures you remain compliant with HMRC.
 If this is done at a later date you may end up with a large bill to get your books up to date and fines if your HMRC responsibilities are not met.

 How TBOS Can Help

 TBOS have many years’ experience in setting up new agencies, with over 150 recruitment businesses under its belt.
 We work closely with new agency directors and advise them the best way to structure their business.
 We also help with the company formation and registration and provide reputable contacts of suppliers who can help with contracts, insurance and other services.